markxnelson/converged/obaas/microtx/microtx.md

 1. Implement the business logic for the **deposit** method.

   This method should write a journal entry for the deposit, but should not update the account balance.
-Here is the code for this method:
+Here is the code for this method, which is in `DepositService.java`:

     ```java
     <copy>